Bill Gates explains how the United States can safely ease coronavirus restrictions

-Gates, the Microsoft (now involved in fighting coronavirus, warned that just because some areas looking to reopen have experienced relatively small outbreaks doesn’t mean they’re not at risk.) founder whose foundation has studied pandemics for years and is
+Gates, the Microsoft (MSFT) founder whose foundation has studied pandemics for years and is now involved in fighting coronavirus, warned that just because some areas looking to reopen have experienced relatively small outbreaks doesn’t mean they’re not at risk.

 Many are concerned that reopening too soon could prompt a second wave of infections in the United States as deadly as the first.
 States must weigh that risk against trying to recover from the economic crisis that’s been caused by coronavirus-related shut downs.

 “If they open up, they can go back into exponential (coronavirus infection) growth and compete with New York on that basis,” Gates said, adding that areas that reopen and allow people to move around could also seed infections in other parts of the country, further slowing the recovery from the pandemic.

 Successful reopenings will happen in stages, Gates said, guidance that’s in line with recommendations from many health experts and economists, including the World Health Organization.
 And will require thinking critically about which elements of society are most essential to get back to work, implementing safety measures as they are reopened and ensuring diagnostic testing and contact tracing are in place to understand the effects that easing restrictions has on the spread of the virus.